 Planning on visiting Teotihuacan?
 Here is all you need to know about planning a Teotihuacan day trip from Mexico City!

 Located just an hour outside of Mexico City, the ancient city of Teotihuacan was once the largest city in Mesoamerica.
 Much of Teotihuacan’s history is shrouded in mystery – no one really knows who lived there, and what caused its demise.
-Today, it is a UNESCO World Heritage site and one of the most popular Mexico City day trips.
+Today, it is a UNESCO World Heritage site and visiting Teotihuacan from Mexico City is a popular day trip.

 It is a fascinating place, and is home to two massive pyramids, one of which is among the largest in the world.
 I was absolutely in awe of them, and it is definitely one of the coolest things I’ve ever seen.
-Taking a day trip out to Teotihuacan is a must-do on any Mexico City itinerary.
+Visiting Teotihuacan is a must-do on any Mexico City itinerary.

-Read on for some tips for visiting Teotihuacan!
+Read on for some tips for visiting Teotihuacan from Mexico City!

 Teotihuacan History + Fun Facts

 – At its prime, Teotihuacan was the largest city in the Americas during pre-Hispanic times, spanning over 20 square kilometers, and housing almost 200,000 inhabitants.
 It is also said to have been at least the 6th largest city in the world at the time.

 – Teotihuacan is almost 2000 years old – it is said to have been built around 100 A.D. (construction is said to have started in the B.C. years), and was the cultural, economic, and military center of Mesoamerica until its collapse around 650 A.D.
 By 750 A.D., the city was completely uninhabited.

 – No one really knows why the city collapsed – some theories are a fire, famine, or an invasion.
 No one also really knows who built the city of Teotihuacan, but the site was discovered by the Aztecs in the 1400s, who gave it its name, which means “the place where gods were created.”